-- A feasibility study or report is carried out with the aim of finding out the viability and profitability of a business venture.
-Before anything is invested in a new business venture, a feasibility study is carried out to know if the business venture is worth the time, effort and resources.The feasibility study explains if the a project or projects within the business will be viable while a business plan describes how you want to run the overall business (reasons and strategies).
+- A feasibility study or report is carried out with the aim of finding out the viability and profitability of a project.
+Before anything is invested in a project, a feasibility study is carried out to know if the project is worth the time, effort and resources.The feasibility study explains if the a project or projects within the business will be viable while a business plan describes how you want to run the overall business (reasons and strategies).